-Hello and satisfied hump day, readers!
+Hello, and joyful hump day, readers!

 INDICATIONS